Open-Cascade-SAS/OCCT/dox/user_guides/tobj/tobj.md

 in the OCAF tree. *TObj_TObject* is a simple container for the object of type *TObj_Object*.
 All objects (interfaces) of the data model  inherit this class.

-@figure{/user_guides/tobj/images/tobj_image006.png, "TObj object stored on OCAF label"}
+@figure{/user_guides/tobj/images/tobj_image006.png,"TObj object stored on OCAF label",360}

 @subsection occt_tobj_3_2 Basic features